 Time will never, ever, stand still.

-Today, I want to share with you 50 ways you and I can show appreciation to those we love (our children, our spouses, our grandparents, or parents, our closest friends).
+Today, I want to share 50 ways you and I can show appreciation to those we love.

 It’s my prayer that we’ll begin to deposit words and actions that will one day be a time capsule in the hearts of those we care about most.

 1. Think of a time that your loved one did something nice for you.
-Tell them know that it made a difference.
+Tell them how it made a difference.

-2. Leave their favorite treat in a surprising place with a note that simply says, “I love you.”
+2. Leave a favorite treat in a surprising place with a note that simply says, “I love you.”

-3. Do something thoughtful and unexpected—something that clearly says “I know your love language”.
+3. Do something that clearly says “I know your love language”.
 (Mine would be touch, so an unhurried hug.
-Another’s might be affirmation, so words that lift and encourage, et al.)
+Another’s might be affirmation, so words that lift and encourage.)

 4. Listen.
 All the way to the end, without advice or pat answers.

-5. Write their name on a post-it note and place it where you’ll notice it several times a day.
+5. Write a name on a post-it note and place it where you’ll notice it several times a day.
 Each time, pause and pray over them.

 7. Plan something that they’ve always wanted to do, but that you’ve not been crazy about (like watching a play, going to a museum, hiking, or [fill in the blank with something they love]) and make it a fun day together.

 8. Encourage them to try something you know they want to do, but haven’t yet because they’re scared.
 (My son did this for me and we zip lined together!
-I was afraid of heights, but it was an incredible day.)
+It was an incredible day.)

-9. Take one chore that they normally do and hate, and do it for them without asking, or expecting anything in return.
+9. Take one chore that they normally do and do it for them without asking, or expecting anything in return.

-10. Really look at them and find something beautiful about them and let them know you noticed.
+10. Really look at that person and find something beautiful about them and let him or her know you noticed.

-12. Choose to make peace in an argument, rather than have to be right.
+12. Choose to make peace in an argument, rather than be right.

-13. Put yourself in their shoes for a day, and thank them for the things you might have missed otherwise.
+13. Put yourself in that person’s shoes for a day, and thank them for the things you might have missed otherwise.